dutymate/mongo2dynamo/README.md

 ## How It Works

-mongo2dynamo follows a standard Extract, Transform, Load (ETL) architecture.
+mongo2dynamo follows a standard Extract, Transform, Load (ETL) architecture with parallel processing capabilities.
 Each stage is designed to perform its task efficiently and reliably.

+### Pipeline Architecture
+- **Parallel Processing**: The ETL stages run concurrently using Go channels, allowing extraction, transformation, and loading to happen simultaneously for maximum throughput.
+- **Shared Memory Pools**: All pipeline components share `DocumentPool` and `ChunkPool` instances to minimize memory allocations and improve performance.

 ```mermaid
 %%{init: { 'theme': 'neutral' } }%%